MansiDhanania/AdaptivePhishingDetector/README.md

 # AdaptivePhishingDetector

-AdaptivePhishingDetector is an industrial-grade, modular pipeline for phishing email detection using reinforcement learning (DQN) to fine-tune BERT.
+AdaptivePhishingDetector is a modular pipeline for phishing email detection using reinforcement learning (DQN) to fine-tune BERT.
 The system is designed for robust generalization to adversarial and imbalanced email datasets, and includes a web app for real-world deployment.

 ## Key Features
 - Modular RL pipeline for BERT fine-tuning (DQN+BERT)